 ABOUT THE NEW CHURCH

 The New Church is a form of Christianity that respects all faiths that acknowledge God and a life of charity toward the neighbor.
-At Bryn Athyn College we uphold those values, and we encourage our students in developing their individual faiths.
+At Bryn Athyn College we uphold these values, and we encourage our students to develop their individual faiths.
 We will ask you to think critically and deeply about spiritual concepts and their application to your life; then we will encourage you to live according to your beliefs—to be a person of integrity, honor, and compassion.

 ABOUT EMANUEL SWEDENBORG